+Figure 12.
 A direct ELISA analysis of the anti-influenza B group antigen (Cat.# RIF17) with different influenza B strains.
-Antigens were absorbed to the plate in 5 μg/ml concentration and antibody binding was tested using a dilution series of the antibody from 1 μg/ml to 1 ng/ml concentration.
+Antigens were absorbed to the plate in 5 μ g/ml concentration and antibody binding was tested using a dilution series of the antibody from 1 μ g/ml to 1 ng/ml concentration.

-The original antibodies from Cat.# 3IF18 and RIF17 detect the NP of influenza B in Western blotting after SDS-PAGE in reducing and non-reducing conditions.
+Influenza B NP immunodetection in Western blotting.
+MAbs detect NP of influenza B in Western blotting after SDS-PAGE in reducing and non-reducing conditions.
+Western blotting using MAbs InB27 and InB63 is shown in Figure 13.